gitbrent/bootstrap-switch-button-react/README.md

 Checkbox replacement using stylish bootstrap-4 switch button.

-Lightweight (14kb), self-contained, compiled as a single common js file for easy webpack integration.
+Lightweight (15kb), self-contained, compiled as a single CommonJS file for easy webpack integration.

 **************************************************************************************************